 - Create a sign-up/passenger list so participants know the time of their departure and return

-Personal Flotation Devices (PDFs) ranging from small adult to extra-large adult are provided.
+- Personal Flotation Devices (PFDs) ranging from small adult to extra-large adult are provided.
 Small children should bring their own PFDs to ensure proper fit.

 If a boat ramp has not been designed by the State, our staff must make a visual confirmation that the ram can be used by our boat and trailer.